 Most refinance mortgages have the same overall fee structure of their initial-purchase counterparts.
 That includes a home appraisal fee, credit application, inspections, closing costs, points, and more.
 Before taking cash out, you need to make sure that the loan is still affordable after the fees and other costs are taken into account.

 While loan officers will walk you through this, it’s always wise to know your overall housing budget before sitting down with them.
+(If you don’t have one, check out our guide about budgeting.)
 It’s prudent to verify you can take out enough money to accomplish the financial goals behind the cash-out transaction.

 When Should I Consider a Cash Out Refinance?